Andrew-Helmer/pmj-cpp/docs/code_usage.md

 If you want to evaluate the performance of the different algorithms, you can do so with the [test_performance](/test_performance.cc) tool.
 You'll need to use Bazel for this.

 <pre><code>bazel run -c opt test_performance -- --n=65536 --runs=64 --algorithms=pj,pmj,pmj02</code></pre>

+## Error Analysis

+If you want to evaluate the error of different sampling algorithms, you can do so with the [analyze_error](/analyze_error.cc) tool.
+You'll need to use Bazel for this.
+This will output a python file which can be read to generate nice graphs of error convergence.
+[Here's an example Colab notebook](https://colab.research.google.com/drive/1LPlk7rm_0v20UDsCG6ZL_NuhSj7ymA-h?usp=sharing).

+<pre><code>bazel run -c opt analyze_error -- --algorithms=uniform,pj,pmj,pmj02 --pyfile=$PWD/analyses/test.p</code></pre>

+If you don't supply the --pyfile flag, you can just get the final error for a given number of samples (averaged over many runs):

+<pre><code>bazel run -c opt analyze_error -- --max_n=256 --runs=1024</code></pre>